obesampson80/alx-system_engineering-devops/0x02-shell_redirections/README.md

 *head /etc/passwd* Display first 10 lines of /etc/passwd
 ## 6. Line #2
 *cat iacta | head -3 | tail -1 Displays the third line of the file iacta
+## 7. It is a good file that cuts iron without making a noise
+*echo "Best School"> file_name"